ivamsee7/ivamsee7/README.md

 - 🌱 I’m currently learning Java and Advanced Javascript
 - 💬 Ask me about Python Full Stack Programming
 - 📫 How to reach me: vamsyshekhar.vv@gmail.com
-- ⚡ Fun fact: Despite the fact that their names include the same word, JavaScript has nothing to do with Java
+- ⚡ Fun fact: Although their names include the same word, JavaScript has nothing to do with Java

 Skills and Languages: